EIE2-IAC-Labs/Project_Brief/TeamProject.md

 To simplify matters, you should assume that you have separate instruction and data memories.

 Similar to Lab 4, you must divide the task into roughly equal components, and each student will then be responsbile for one component.
 You can continue your role as in Lab 4 or, to diversify your learning, deliberately assigning a different component to your team members.
 The assessment of this project coursework will be mostly based on individual contributions with a smaller component based on the team's success.
 Details on assessment and deliverable are provided later in this project brief.

+You need to verify that your design works.
+A fully verified design will have to pass three test:
-Your processor must pass a reasonable amount of tests provided in the repo, as well as work for your team's F1 starting light program.
-All tests are provided in this repo.
+1. Your design should pass your team's F1 starting light program.
+2. Your design should also pass the reference program __"pdf.asm"__ provided in the folder *_"tb/reference"_*.
+Details about how this reference program works and what it does is given in the [markdown file](tb/reference/Reference_Prog.md) in this folder.
+3. Your design should also pass the following test programs provided in the folder *_"tb/c"_* :
+>*   return_5.c
+>*   01-add.c
+>*   03-xor.c
+>*   09-sltu.c
+>*   12-bne.c
+>*   17-jalr.c

+>[!NOTE]
+> The full set of test programs are provided for those who wish to test their RISC-V design fully.
+These are particularly useful for regression testing.
 See [verification.md](verification.md#quick-start) for more information.

->[!NOTE]
-> You do NOT have to pass all the provided test cases.
-Move on when you have passed 15-20 tests.
-Note that debugging at this stage is easier.

 <br>